lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 [Kmod packaging](https://discussion.fedoraproject.org/t/mulderje-intel-mac-rpms/130045)

-This was a finicky process.
+The first time it was a finicky process.
 At first, after installing the firmware and facetimehd-kmod, the kernel was not detecting any peripherials.
 I had to:
 - boot to an older verion of the kernel, uninstall facetimehd-kmod
 - install facetimehd-kmod again
 - remove akmod-facetimehd kmod-facetimehd-6.17.0-0.rc7.56.fc43.x86_64